jobsonpvarghese/backend_test/README.md

 # Asthra Management
-Inorder to run this blog create a virtual enviornment and install all the required libraries.
+In order to run this blog create a virtual enviornment and install all the required libraries.
 ## Steps